ChihchengHsieh/Globally_and_Locally_Consistent_Image_Completion/README.md

 ![](https://github.com/mike820808/tf_Globally_and_Locally_Consistent_Image_Completion/blob/master/Photo/Sructure.png)

-# The result after only 20 steps (5 minutes) <- I mean 5 min on CPU...
+# The result after only 20 steps (5 minutes)

+<- Yeah ..
+I mean 5 min on CPU...

 The generator has started to do something we want.